FredHutch/cellprofiler-batch-nf/README.md

 ## Example

-Here's an example of how to run this workflow, in six steps.
+Here's an example of how to run this workflow, in seven steps.

 1. Make/find a source folder.
 Put the images there.